About the Department of Speech & Hearing Sciences

 - Doctor of Philosophy degree program (Ph.D.)

-In the most recent U.S. News and World Report rankings of graduate programs, our Doctor of Audiology program and our Master of Science in Speech-Language-Pathology programs were ranked third in the country.
+In the most recent U.S. News and World Report rankings of graduate programs, our Doctor of Audiology program is ranked fourth in the country and our Master of Science in Speech-Language-Pathology programs are ranked third.
 All our clinical graduate programs are also accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).